asappresearch/flambe/README.md

 #### ``Pipeline``

 Use the built-in ``Pipeline`` to run multiple searches, and reduce to the best variants at any stage.

-``Pipelines`` are useful when your experiment involves multiple tasks that may depend on each other, each of which can be searched over.
+This is useful when your experiment involves multiple tasks that may depend on each other.

 A Flambé pipeline may contain any of the following: